 Proposed Next Steps

-• All of the collated feedback from the surveys and drop-in events and sessions has been shared with and is currently being used by the programme leads to shape the development of the initial draft strategy document.
+• All of the collated feedback from the surveys and drop-in events and sessions from both distinct phases of involvement has been shared with and been used by the programme leads and our local stakeholder group to shape both the development of the initial draft strategy document and also the final version respectively.

 For more information